Small business lending data collection rulemaking

-We are now in the process of writing regulations to implement section 1071 of the Dodd-Frank Act.
+We have issued a final rule to implement section 1071 of the Dodd-Frank Act.

 In the Dodd-Frank Wall Street Reform and Consumer Protection Act, Congress directed the Bureau to adopt regulations governing the collection of small business lending data.
 Section 1071 of the Dodd-Frank Act amended the Equal Credit Opportunity Act (ECOA) to require financial institutions to compile, maintain, and submit to the Bureau certain data on applications for credit for women-owned, minority-owned, and small businesses.